 If you prove them wrong, they’ll attack your motives, your sources, or just flat out attack you.
-Shit, they’ll attack kids who just survived a bloody school shooting last week.
+Shit, they’ll attack kids just days after they survived a bloody school shooting.

 There’s no way those kids from an affluent, well-credentialed school could possibly string together passionate, intelligent arguments.
 They must be paid by CNN!
+They’re using the shooting to get book deals!
 I ain’t never met no got-danged kid that could talk all proper-like like these kids can.
 DAMMIT, BUFORD JUNIOR!
 I’VE TOLD YOU TEN TIMES, STOP MAKING METH IN THE GOT-DANGED INSTAPOT!